mit-ccc/BuildingBridges/schedule.md

 - Agency setting via prompt design
 - Limitations of traditional methods

-Readings
+{: .blue }
-{: .label .label-green }
+> **Readings**
-- Cramer (2009).
+> - Cramer (2009).
 Scholars as Citizens: Studying Public Opinion through Ethnography
-- Cramer (2007).
+> - Cramer (2007).
 Scrutinizing and Listening to Stories
-- Cramer (2022).
+> - Cramer (2022).
 "Chapter 4: The qualitative study of public opinion"
-- Mutz D. C. (2006).
+> - Mutz D. C. (2006).
 Benefits of hearing the other side
-- Stains, Jr., R. (2014).
+> - Stains, Jr., R. (2014).
 Repairing the breach: The power of dialogue

 {: .lab }
 **Thurs, Mar 20 | Lab:** Dialogue Design